MonkModeMan/ai-news-curation-site/astro-site/src/content/posts/2025-06-20-smolvla-efficient-vision-language-action-model-trained-on-lerobot-community-data-04073c.md

 Asynchronous Inference
 Figure 3.
 Asynchronous inference.
 Illustration of the asynchronous inference stack.
 Note that the policy can be run on a remote server, possibly with GPUs.
 Modern visuomotor policies output action chunks—sequences of actions to execute.
 There are two ways to manage them:
 - Synchronous (sync): The robot executes a chunk, then pauses while the next one is computed.
-Simple, but causes a delay where the robot can&#39;t react to new inputs.
+Simple, but causes a delay where the robot can't react to new inputs.
 - Asynchronous (async): While executing the current chunk, the robot already sends the latest observation to a Policy Server (possibly hosted on GPU) for the next chunk.
 This avoids idle time and improves reactivity.
 Our async stack decouples action execution from chunk prediction, resulting in higher adaptability, and the complete lack of execution lags at runtime.
 It relies on the following key mechanisms:
 - 1. Early trigger: When the queue length falls below a threshold (e.g., 70%), we send an observation to a Policy Server, calling for a new action chunk.